banzaicloud/pipeline/docs/developer.md

 #### Run Pipeline

-If the OAuth2 based authentication is enabled a token has to be generated, the above created Github Oauth App `Authorization callback URL` section should be:
+For accessing the API an access token has to be generated, the above created Github Oauth App `Authorization callback URL` section should be:

 ```bash